uwu-shepards/horse/Readme.md

 ## Overview

-Mantrachain is designed to bridge the gap between traditional assets and the blockchain world.
+Horse is designed to bridge the gap between traditional assets and the blockchain world.
 By enabling the tokenization of real-world assets, it opens up new possibilities for asset management, trading, and financial innovation.

 ## Features